 Beverly Hills Holds Successful No Kings Rally

-Approximately 3,000 people attended, with the majority being Beverly Hills community members, and others coming from nearby Westwood and Cheviot Hills.
-It marked the largest turnout yet, from the first "Hands Off" rally in June - attended by 120 residents - to this latest rally of thousands, proving more and more American citizens are frustrated by government actions and corruption at the Federal level and want to make their voices heard.
+Approximately 3,000 people attended the rally earlier this month, with the majority being Beverly Hills community members, and others coming from nearby Westwood and Cheviot Hills.
+It marked the largest turnout yet, proving more and more American citizens are frustrated by government actions and corruption at the federal level and want to make their voices heard.

 The event was a peaceful, family-friendly gathering, with attendees ranging from young children to older adults who enjoyed their First Amendment rights to express their dissatisfaction with current government actions together with like-minded neighbors.
 It showed the power of a community working together toward common goals and had a very positive vibe.